Erwing-Lira/AcademicProject/README.md

 Password: **root**

 ### Postman curl's
-The postman curl's are in the `academic.postman_collection.json` file, to be able to see improt the collection.
+The postman curl's are in the `academic.postman_collection.json` file, to be able to see import the collection.